harvard-lil/website-static/app/_posts/2018-10-31-witchcraft-in-u-s-caselaw.md

 Happy Halloween!

-This Halloween is a special one at LIL, since we’re celebrating the release of [Caselaw Access Project](https://case.law/) and 360 years of digitized U.S. caselaw.
+This Halloween is a special one at LIL, since we’re celebrating the release of the [Caselaw Access Project](https://case.law/) and 360 years of digitized U.S. caselaw.

 For a small project using our [full text search functionality](https://case.law/api/#examples), we mapped out the usage of the term “witchcraft” in United States caselaw.